will-macaulay/wa-udp-v2x-challenge/README.md

 ## Tips

 1. You are allowed to use any resources available to you.
 Google is your friend!
-2. [ROS2 Humble documentation](https://docs.ros.org/en/foxy/Releases/Release-Humble-Hawksbill.html) is a great place to start if you are new to ROS.
+2. (Optional but required for future) [ROS2 Humble documentation](https://docs.ros.org/en/foxy/Releases/Release-Humble-Hawksbill.html) is a great place to start if you are new to ROS.
 This [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html) walks you through how to create a publisher and subscriber node in c++, and this [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) in python.
-3. Ubuntu 22.04 is required for ROS2 Humble.
-You will need to set up dual boot, or use Docker, or WSL.
-We use Ubuntu 22.04 for all our code so might be a good idea to start getting familiar with it.
 4. The learning curve can be steep here!
 We don't want you to get stuck!
-Feel free to send high-level questions to kasha2@wisc.edu if you have high-level questions!
+Feel free to send high-level questions to ejxie@wisc.edu if you have questions!
 Please put "[WA]" in the subject or your question may be ignored!